Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Model and Methods

-where $J_1>0$ is the nearest-neighbor AF interaction.
+The low-energy magnetic excitation in cuprates can be modeled using an effective frustrated Heisenberg Hamiltonian with couplings $\tilde{J}_1$, $\tilde{J}_2$, and $\tilde{J}_3$, which incorporate the effects of cyclic four-spin interactions derived from a fourth-order $t/U$ expansion of the Hubbard model ~\cite{PhysRevLett.86.5377}.
+This effective model has been shown to successfully reproduce the spin-wave dispersions observed in neutron scattering and Raman experiments on cuprates \cite{PhysRevLett.86.5377,PhysRevB.39.2299}.
+One can arrive at the effective model by beginning with the frustrated $J_1-J_2-J_3-J_c$ Heisenberg model which is given by where $J_1>0$ is the nearest-neighbor AF interaction~\cite{PhysRevB.79.235130}.
 The second- and third- antiferromagnetic neighbor interactions are given by $J_2$ and $J_3$, respectively.
 The four-spin cyclic exchange interaction is given by $J_c$.
 The $J_1-J_2-J_3-J_c$ model can be recast into an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ form as illustrated in Fig.~\ref{fig:fig1}(a).
 Thus, we obtain the effective Hamiltonian as

 where the effective frustration parameters are defined in the caption of Fig.~\ref{fig:fig1}. $A$ and $B$ represents the two sublattices.
+We note that Eq.~\eqref{efh} is analyzed using the Holstein-Primakoff (HP) boson representation under the assumption of a N\'{e}el ordered ground state.
+The details of spin wave theory and derivation are outlined in Appendix~\ref{app:LSWT+1/S}.

 The frustrated third neighbor model has successfully described magnetic excitations in the AF, the CAF and the valence bond crystal (VBC) phases of vanadates and cuprates~\cite{PhysRevB.74.144422,PhilippeSindzingre_2010,PhysRevB.94.094438}.
 There are two stable phases: the classical AF N\'eel state with the ordering wave vector $\bq=(\pi,\pi)$, and the CAF stripe phases with the ordering wave vector $\bq=(\pi,0)$ and $\bq=(0,\pi)$, respectively.
 The remaining are spiral phases with valence bond crystal (VBC) features.
 The classical N\'{e}el state exists in the $0\leq J_2/J_1\leq 0.5$ and $0\leq J_3/J_1\leq 0.25$ region, while the CAF exists in the $0.5\leq J_2/J_1\leq 1$ and the $0\leq J_3/J_1\leq 0.25$ zone~\cite{PhysRevB.74.144422,PhilippeSindzingre_2010,PhysRevB.94.094438}.
 With other values of parameters that do not lie in the above specified ranges, the four-spin exchange interaction $J_c$ leads to a spin-nematic phase with a partial restoration of the $SU(2)$ symmetry.
 This occurs due to the interplay between frustration and quantum fluctuations~\cite{PhysRevLett.95.137206} which contributes to the formation of quartet binding~\cite{PhysRevLett.94.247004}.
 In our calculations, we limit the range of frustration parameters to $0\leq \tilde{J}_2/\tilde{J}_1\leq 0.1$, and $0\leq \tilde{J}_3/\tilde{J}_1\leq 0.1$, thereby, focusing only on the effects of the AF phase and its consequences on the $L_3$-edge RIXS excitation spectrum.